-YWCA ensures that first and foremost, our client's confidentiality is maintained. and staff are trained in a variety of ways to ensure client confidentiality.
+YWCA ensures that first and foremost, our client's confidentiality is maintained, and staff are trained in a variety of ways to ensure client confidentiality.
 Operations staff ensure 24/7 coverage at the shelter each day of the year, monitoring the gate and security cameras, conducting daily head counts, ensuring participant safety, and responding to any emergency needs.
 Personal safety for every resident is a priority, and employees maintain full awareness of past abusers who may present a safety threat.
 Case Managers regularly attend trainings that teach safety planning procedures, and these best practices are implemented from the moment the client enters our programs.
 These investments in client safety are necessary for transitional housing programs and have played a critical role in ensuring victims' recovery.
 Upon entry into our program, each individual or parent with child(ren) are provided a private room for themselves and their families out of one of the 19 at the facility.
+It is critical that victims of violence feel safe and secure to begin the the facility.
 It is critical that victims of violence feel safe and secure to begin the healing process and work toward rebuilding their lives.
-YWCA TLC covers all utilities including gas, water, and electricity, as well as cleaning supplies for participants' wishes and stated needs;
+YWCA TLC covers all utilities including gas, water, and electricity, as well as cleaning supplies for personal and shared areas.

-4A-3d.1.
 Applicant Experience in Evaluating Their Ability to Ensure DV Survivor Safety for Applicants Requesting New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects.
+NOFO Section I.B.3.I.(1)(d)